Stephano Barberis

 Stephano Barberis (born Stephen Barberis in Kitimat, British Columbia) is a Canadian music video director.
-By Autumn of 2022, Barberis has received 45 'Director Of The Year' and 'Video Of The Year' Awards, including a Leo Award, 21 consecutive BCCMAs, 12 CCMAs, and two CMAO in addition to over 100 'Director Of The Year' and 'Video Of The Year' nominations, including two MuchMusic MMVA’s.
+By Autumn of 2022, Barberis had received 45 'Director Of The Year' and 'Video Of The Year' Awards, including a Leo Award, 21 consecutive BCCMAs, 12 CCMAs, and two CMAO in addition to over 100 'Director Of The Year' and 'Video Of The Year' nominations, including two MuchMusic MMVA’s.
 Stephano Barberis has directed over 200 music videos which include 21 official number one hits worldwide and over 60 official top 20 videos.